yramic/Advanced_Numerical_Methods/BEM/CppHilbert/README.md

 ## Library compilation

-Create a __build__ folder (could be here, for instance), create a folder and proceed to use CMake there,i.e., type in a terminal:
+Create a __build__ folder (could be here, for instance), create a folder to compile the library and proceed to use CMake there, i.e., type in a terminal:

     mkdir build
     cd build